 Click the small button with the 3 dots in it to bring up the Select Resource box:

 In the image above, we've selected "Project resource file", and then clicked the Import button.
-We then navigated to some Bitmap images and imported the five that you can see in the screenshot above.
-(The Bitmap folder is amongst the files you download at the start of this book.)
+We then navigated to some Bitmap images and imported the five that you can see in the screenshot above (these are in the BITMAP folder that you download at the top of this tutorial).
 Click OK when you have imported some images.
 You will be returned to the Item Collection Editor.
 Click OK on this, as well.
 The ToolStrip on your form will then look like this:

 The second of those images is a dropdown list of available ToolStrip options: